Japanese-style baseball

 Other than the use of a different ball, the rules of Japanese-style baseball and regular baseball are the same.
 However, the difference in the ball has a distinctive effect on the playing style and equipment, and also changes the way the players use their body.

+It is played by both children and adults, men and women.

 History

 During the Meiji era (1868–1912), baseball introduced from the United States became established in Japan in national competitions for secondary schools, high schools, and colleges, and children enjoyed playing baseball using hard tennis balls.
 However, tennis balls had the drawback of being difficult to use due to problems with their durability and speed, and the number of people playing the sport gradually declined.

+In 1919, Toshin Rubber, a company based in Kobe, sold the world's first rubber baseball.

+In July 1919, at Kyoto Municipal Seitoku Elementary School (currently called Kyoto Culture Association (京都文化協会, Kyōto bunka kyōkai)) in Shimogyo-ku in the city of Kyoto, a Japanese-style baseball tournament was held for the first time in the world.
+There is a bronze statue in Takaragaike Park Youth Sports Park (宝が池公園　少年スポーツ広場, Takaragaike kōen shōnen supōtsu hiroba) in Kyoto, marking it as the birthplace of nanshiki baseball.